g0ttfrid/archiveweb/README.md

 # archiveweb
-Fetch all the URLs that Google and Wayback Machine knows of the target except for image, css and other static files
+Fetch all the URLs that Google and Wayback Machine knows of the target except for image, css and other static files.

 Requirements: